siddhi-io/katacoda-scenarios/siddhi-deployment/distributed-stateful-nats-deployment/step2.md

 `kubectl apply -f https://github.com/nats-io/nats-streaming-operator/releases/download/v0.2.2/deployment.yaml`{{execute}}

+### Create NATS Cluster

-For this scenario, a single node NATS and NATS Streaming cluster will be used.
+For this scenario, a single node NATS cluster will be used.

 Download the YAML to create a NATS cluster as follows.